Barkley Miguel Panzo

-Barkley Miguel Panzo (born 9 September 1992 in Paris) is a French-Angolan footballer who currently plays as a striker or a winger for Maltese club Vittoriosa Stars in Maltese First Division.
+Barkley Miguel Panzo (born 9 September 1992) is a French footballer who plays as a forward.

+Early life

+Panzo was born in 1992 in the 12th arrondissement of Paris to Angolan parents.
+He acquired French nationality on 5 October 2005, through the collective effect of his mother's naturalization.

 Career

-Panzo played for the Real Madrid youth academy between 2005 and 2008.
-In 2008, he signed for FK Baník Most, then a second-division Czech club.
+Panzo started his career with AC Boulogne-Billancourt in France, before moving to FK Baník Most in the Czech second division.

-He played in England between 2009 and 2012, training with the Queens Park Rangers' under-18s and playing for Woking F.C., Walton & Hersham F.C., Hendon F.C., Hillingdon Borough F.C., Northwood F.C. and Cambridge City F.C.
-He was selected for training with the Angolan national team in Lubango in 2015 while playing for AC Brévinois (AC St Brevin) in the fourth regional tier in Saint-Brevin-les-Pins, France, having scored 16 goals that season.
+He was called up for training with the Angola national team in Lubango in 2015 while playing for AC Brévinois (AC St Brevin) in the fourth regional tier in Saint-Brevin-les-Pins, France, having scored 16 goals that season.
 In France between 2012 and 2017, he also played for FC Sarlat, AS Moulins, TVEC Les Sables-d'Olonne and the US Orléans B team.
 He signed for Syrianska FC in the Superettan in 2017, with the Syrianska and Superettan websites claiming that he scored a goal in three matches for Angola.

-On 3 February 2018, Panzo's club FK Panevėžys published a disclaimer saying that they signed Panzo after he demonstrated his skills on the pitch.
+On 3 February 2018, Panzo's club FK Panevėžys published a disclaimer saying that they signed him after he demonstrated his skills on the pitch.
 They stated that they did not know about a "possible match in the Angolan squad" and they apologized for the appearance of incorrect information on their website.
 On 15 January 2019, he signed for the Vittoriosa Stars in the Maltese First Division.